ARK-Labzz/stablecoin_factory/README.md

 3. Verify that all tests pass.

 ## Our Platform UI
-stable.fun UI codebase is public and is available (here)[https://github.com/ARK-Labzz/stabledotfun-web]
+Stablecoin Factory UI codebase is public and is available [here](https://github.com/ARK-Labzz/stabledotfun-web)